 Getting Compensation in a Diminished Value Claim

 Florida law allows drivers to recover the difference between a car’s pre-crash value and its value after repairs from an insurer.
-Our attorneys only represent clients in diminished value claims when handling a car accident claim that has caused personal injuries.

 Compensation for the lost value of your car depends on the following factors: